N-hash

 In cryptography, N-hash is a cryptographic hash function based on the FEAL round function, and is now considered insecure.
 It was proposed in 1990 in an article by Miyaguchi, Ohta, and Iwata; weaknesses were published the following year.

 N-hash has a 128-bit hash size.
 A message is divided into 128-bit blocks, and each block is combined with the hash value computed so far using the g compression function. g contains eight rounds, each of which uses an F function, similar to the one used by FEAL.

 Eli Biham and Adi Shamir (1991) applied the technique of differential cryptanalysis to N-hash, and showed that collisions could be generated faster than by a birthday attack for N-hash variants with even up to 12 rounds.

+Design

+N-hash follows an early block cipher–based approach to cryptographic hash function design, in which the compression function is constructed from a cipher-like round function rather than from a dedicated hash-specific primitive.
+Such designs were common in the late 1980s and early 1990s, prior to the widespread adoption of purpose-built hash functions.
+The chaining mechanism of N-hash combines the output of the round function with both the current message block and the previous hash state.
+This structure was later studied in the context of generic block cipher–based hash constructions and their resistance to known cryptanalytic techniques.

+Cryptanalysis

+The cryptanalysis of N-hash highlighted the risks of directly reusing block cipher components in hash function design without sufficient security margins.
+Attacks on N-hash demonstrated that structural properties exploitable in encryption algorithms could also undermine collision resistance when applied in a hashing context.
+As a result of these findings, N-hash was never adopted in practical cryptographic applications.
+It is cited primarily in academic literature as an early example that influenced later research into secure hash function construction and the separation of design principles for encryption and hashing.